Symptoms of PTSD and Trauma--Part 1

 Severe Somatic Reactions

 Chronic pain is already a severe somatic reaction.
 Looking deeply into the affects of Post-Traumatic Stress Disorder, these can contribute to a wide variety of physical conditions including heart attack, stroke, organ dysfunction, and autoimmune diseases.
 It’s epidemic, if you ask me!

 Is where the dissociative behavior, as a result of trauma, takes on a life of its own.
 The separation becomes so marked as to give off the appearance of separate identities taking control.

-In the context of PTSD is an extreme internal conflict that results in the overwhelming of the nervous system, and resembling an epileptic seizure.
-It can be equally marked by: convulsive shaking tremors and an inability to communicate with others.
+In the context of PTSD these are a result of an extreme internal conflict that results in the overwhelming of the nervous system, and resemble an epileptic seizure.
+They can also be marked by convulsive shaking, tremors and an inability to communicate with others.
 Shock and the processes of trauma can also include some of these symptoms, but to a qualitatively different degree.

 PTSD entails a breakdown of one’s identity through feelings of overwhelming helplessness.
 There is a deeply felt sense of loss of boundaries and containment.
 To compensate for that, or in an attempt to reclaim a sense of self, there can be the acting out of self-righteous behavior.